McGrawsville, Indiana

 McGrawsville is an unincorporated community in Clay and Harrison townships, Miami County, in the U.S. state of Indiana.

 History

 McGrawsville was established as a depot on the Pan Handle Railroad.
 It was named for Nelson McGraw, who opened a small store on the site two years before the railroad was built.
 In 1887, McGrawsville contained one general store, a blacksmith shop, and a church.
 A post office was established at McGrawsville in 1867, and remained in operation until it was discontinued in 1942.

 Geography

 McGrawsville is located the intersection of Miami County roads S 300E and E 950S.
 It lies on the former Conrail railroad line (previously the Pennsylvania/Penn Central railroads).

 Economy

-Current and former businesses in McGrawsville include Overman-Waters Company (owned by Ralph Overman and Herrell Waters), Worl's Grocery, and the McGrawsville Feed & Grain Inc.
+Current and former businesses in McGrawsville include Overman-Waters Company, Worl's Grocery, and the McGrawsville Feed & Grain Inc.